scriptweasel/ubntbashcat/README.md

 To Do:

-Many thoughts on what more I'd like this script to do, such as defining what paramenters to pull, and extending it to also pull data from mikrotik clients, to name a couple.
+Many thoughts on what more I'd like this script to do, such as defining what parameters to pull, and extending it to also pull data from mikrotik clients, to name a couple.
+Also some streamlining is needed to make things less bulky and easier to read through and simpler to process.